davidsa03/numerize/README.md

 # Numerize

 Numerize is a Python (2 and 3) library for converting large numbers into readable strings.
 Similar to what Twitter and Instagram use for large follower counts.
+This will do up to 1e177 numbers

 | Number | Numerized |
 |------|:---------:|